East Meets West in a Fairy Tale: Prague, Czech Republic

 Other Notable Churches

 Further away from the river is Charles Square (Karlovo Náměstí).
 My favorite church in Prague is at this square: the Church of St. Ignatius (Kostel svatého Ignáce z Loyoly).
-Its mint green spires make it hard to miss.
+Try to go inside if it's open.
+The church's mint green spires make it hard to miss.
 In fact, Prague's nickname is the City of 100 spires.
 Though today, Czechia has a high percentage of non-religious people, Prague is the home of some impressive churches from past centuries.
 Other churches with unique exteriors include the Basilica of St. James, Kostel sv.
 Bartolomeje, and the Church of Saint Henry and Saint Cunigunde (Kostel svatého Jindřicha a svaté Kunhuty).

 Karlovo Náměstí